Washington

 Consent Requirements

 The MHMDA imposes strict consent requirements on regulated entities.
-Before collecting consumer health data, a business must obtain the consumer consent for the specific purpose of collection.
+Before collecting consumer health data, a business must obtain the consumer's consent for the specific purpose of collection.
 Before sharing consumer health data, the business must obtain separate and distinct consent from the consent given for collection.

 This dual-consent model means blanket privacy policy acceptance is not sufficient.
 Companies need clear, affirmative, and purpose-specific consent for both collecting and sharing health data.